 In the State of Washington, County Auditors are "Recording Officers" or "Custodians of Records."

 The Revised Code of Washington (RCW) requires the recording of legal documents.
 RCW 36 and RCW 65 define the minimum amount of information required for each instrument recorded and the fees to be charged for such recordings.
-Check, cash or money orders are acceptable forms of payment.
+Check, cash or debit/credit cards (must be in person, convenience fee applies) are acceptable forms of payment.

 The Recording Department records all documents that affect real property/real estate and maintains them for public record.
 Documents need to be recorded in the County in which the land or any portion of the land is situated.